sanzidaanee/Hackbio-cancer-internship/Stage 4/Report/Report.md

 ### Differential expression analysis

  - To decipher the heterogeneity within IDH-mutant for low-grade gliomas, we filtered 34539 genes with 419 wild types and 94 mutant samples from 60660 genes.

- - Then from 34539 filtered genes, after DE analysis, we reported 5916 genes.
+ - Then from 34539 filtered genes, after DE analysis, identify 5,916 differentially expressed genes (DEGs) and revealing significant clustering of upregulated genes in IDH-mutant samples.
+This result aligns with the findings from the referenced paper.

   - We screened all the DEGs using  using log2FC = 0.01 and p-value = 1 as the threshold and showed them as volcano plots (Fig. 1).